Does compression clothing actually work?

-There is a long-held belief among fitness addicts that wearing compression clothing during your workout reduces muscle fatigue and assists you to train harder and longer, and improve faster.
-Fitness and lifestyle brands have taken notice and you can now buy the once-specialised garments in an array of colours and styles from leading brands such as Nike and Adidas.
+There is a long-held belief among fitness addicts that wearing compression clothing during your workout reduces muscle fatigue and assists you to train harder and longer, as well as improve faster.
+Fitness and lifestyle brands have taken notice and you can now buy the once-specialised garments in an array of colours and styles from leading brands such as Nike and adidas.
 Plenty of athletes swear by it and you've probably heard your friends talking about it, too.
 But does compression clothing live up to its reputation?
 Does it really aid recovery and boost performance?
 And is it really worth the investment?

 What is compression clothing?